kapsha88/btp-identity-authentication/docs/Operation-Guide/configure-concurrent-user-access-to-the-application-80ead1a.md

     No restrictions are applied.
 The user can sign in from multiple devices and browsers.
 This is the default setting.

 -   **Warning**
--   The user can sign in from only one device or browser at a time.
+    This warns the user so they sign in from only one device or browser at a time.
 If other sessions exist, the user receives a message and will have the option to         terminate the other session and sign out.
+(The other sessions will not terminate automatically if you choose to sign in and continue to the new session)

 -   **Error**

     The user can sign in from only one device or browser at a time.
 When the user try to sign in from another device or browser, they see an error message.